-Each cohort of students will be assigned the three days they attend in a six-day cycle.
+There will be two cohorts of students.
+Each cohort of students will be assigned the days they attend in a five-day [M-F] cycle.
+Each cohort of students will attend either Monday/Tuesday or Thursday/Friday and alternate Wednesdays.
 Parents shall have the choice of having their child attend in-person or be taught through remote instruction.